zandi/ebpf-stack-pivot-detection/whitepaper.md

 short instruction sequences referred to as 'gadgets'.
 Gadgets are one or more instructions that end in a return instruction, such as `pop r12 ; ret ;`.
-Through clever combination these gadgets can often be used to set registers and call syscalls, as effectively as traditional shellcode.
+Through clever combination these gadgets can often be used to set registers and call syscalls as effectively as traditional shellcode.
 These fuller combinations of ROP gadgets are called ROP chains.

 Where a typical shellcode-based exploit would overwrite the saved return